 When it comes to fermenting food, it has a water-sealable cover which completely cuts off the air supply and aids in flavoring.

-This product comes with stone weights so that you don’t have to purchase them separately.
+No products found. comes with stone weights so that you don’t have to purchase them separately.
 Its 10 liters capacity means you can make pickled items regularly in large batches for your family.

 - Ideal for making kimchi and pickling vegetables